 Profit Margins: Can you make enough money on each sale?
 If you only make a few dollars in profit every time you sell something it’s going to take a long time to reach your sales goals.

 AMZScout’s PRO Extension helps you easily measure each of these metrics.
 It gives you access to a wide range of data, including average monthly sales, average reviews, competition levels, profit margins, sales history, and more.

-Step 1: Install the browser-based AMZScout PRO Extension.
+Step 1: Click here to get the AMZScout PRO Extension.
 You’ll see an AMZScout icon in the upper-right corner once the installation is finished.

 Step 2: Browse Amazon for product options.
 Either use the information you found from the database or enter new product searches on the Amazon.com search bar.

 Step 3: Open the extension.
 Click the AMZScout icon (top-right corner of your web browser).

 Step 4: Check the quality of your target niche and product.
 Click on Niche Score on the top dashboard and Product Score near each product.
 From here, you can analyze niche and product profits, demand, and competition.